shelbourn/FreeCodeCamp_Challenges/README.md

 ### Day 50 (08/16/2016)
 * Continued working on my Portfolio Version 2
-* Successfully figured out a way to vertically center elements within a Bootstrap section
-* Successfully figured out a way to vertically center columns within a row in Bootstrap
-* Completed 'Bio' section with the exception of the content.
-Currently it has placeholder text
+* Continued coding the 'Projects' or 'My Work' section (still haven't concluded on a name for this section).
+* Nearly done with the basic programming framework for this section.
+I should complete this by tomorrow.
-* Hours Completed: 3
+* Hours Completed: 2.5